The Benefits of Honey for your Health

 Antimicrobial: perfect in wound care

-Its consistency also helps prevent infection.
-Generally it is very thick in nature and this thickness can create a barrier against environmental microbes.
-When used in this way its hygroscopic nature also assists in wound healing!
+Honey’s thick consistency creates a barrier against microbes, while its hygroscopic nature draws moisture from wounds, aiding in healing.
 Hygroscopic substances draw moisture out of their surroundings.
 This action helps heal wounds because a moist environment helps create a hypoxic environment which prevents infection.

 Even more amazing is honey’s ability to induce tissue repair!
 It triggers our bodies' leukocytes to release cytokines which are directly responsible for starting the tissue repair process.
 No wonder honey has been a go to for so long in treating wounds!